dkhimey/deconvolution_perseus/README.md

     Masks for the Perseus dust data that include the dust around the IC 348 and NGC 1333 clusters.
 Produced and used in notebook #3.

 - ### perseus_ic348_only.fits / perseus_ngc1333_only.fits
     Dust data, obtained from the full Persus dust dataset, containing only the dust surrounding IC 348 and NGC 1333.
-Produced and used in notebook #3.
+Produced in notebook #3 and used notebook #4.